haleystinebrickner/comparo/README.md

 # Main Features

-1. Sign up and Login Page
-2. Customer Feedback / Contact us page
+- Customer Feedback / Contact us page
-3. User > Search for one item using a search bar > Best options are shown > Redirection to the location of the item's site.
+- User > Search for one item using a search bar > Best options are shown > Redirection to the location of the item's site.
 The items can be sorted through different filters and sorting options List of different categories to shop by, such as dairy, meat, and produce
-4. Saving and ability to hold the items looked at even if the site is closed
+- Saving and ability to hold the items looked at even if the site is closed